GST: Change of Use

 GST Number

-Once a property generates $30,000 in gross revenue then the owner of the property must apply for a GST number.
+Once an owner generates $30,000 in gross revenue, the property must register for a GST number.
 This GST number alerts the Canada Revenue Agency that you may be running your property as commercial not residential.
 However, it is not as simple as that because a house in Kadenwood can exceed $30,000 in gross revenue really quickly with only a few nights being rented.
 However, a few nights does not a commercial business make.
+This is where you need a Whistler accountant to explain your situation to the CRA.

 Whistler Examples of Change of Use